pesto-students/p6-varun-darshilshah22/Week-3/task3/readme.md

 <p>
-  in line 2, I declared "count" variable in "increment" function, I increase count by 1 in line 7, I declared another variable for print the message and in "log" function, we print the message once
+  in line 2, I declared "count" variable in "increment" function, I increase count by 1 in line 7, I declared another variable for print the message which created only once and in "log" function, we print the message once

   after all calls we got output, which is 0.